wix/ricos/packages/preview/API.md

     ellipsis: string,
     label: string,
     onClick: function,
-    expandMode: EXPAND_MODES.BLOCK | EXPAND_MODES.FULL_CONTENT
   }

 ```

-The `onClick` and `expandMode` fields are common for all the interactions.
-They define the ineraction click behavior.
-The `expandMode` defines which portion of collapsed content should be expanded, and `onClick` allows to intercept the expansion click.
+The `onClick` field is common for all the interactions.
+It defines the ineraction click behavior, by intercepting the expansion click.

 #### SeeFullPost